 1. Fair Housing Act (FHA)

-The FHA gives housing rights to people with disabilities.
-It recognizes ESAs as necessary companion animals and gives them fair housing rights.
-According to the FHA, housing providers are legally obligated to make reasonable accommodations to allow people with mental or physical disabilities to live with their ESAs (or service animals), even if the property has a no-pet policy.
+According to the FHA, housing providers are legally obligated to make reasonable accommodations to allow people with mental or physical disabilities to live with their ESAs (or service animals), even if the property has a no-pet policy or certain breed and animal restrictions.

 You have to submit a written request and show your ESA letter to the housing provider in order to get these benefits.
 In most cases, your request will be approved without any problems.
 However, landlords have the right to reject it if:

-• Your ESA is aggressive towards other animals and people or is a threat to other tenants.
+- Your ESA is aggressive towards other animals and people or is a threat to other tenants

-• Accommodating your ESA requires them to significantly alter the nature or structure of their business/property.
+- Accommodating your ESA requires them to significantly alter the nature or structure of their business/property

-• Your ESA poses an undue financial burden on the landlord.
+- Your ESA poses an undue financial burden on the landlord

 2. Americans with Disabilities Act (ADA)